ThibaultYVD/meteion/readme.md

 When the event's time come, a reminder is sent 1 hour before the beginning of the event.

-A second command, "/cloturer-anciens-event" is used to put the event that has been finished in archive and delete the according messages (event and reminder messages)
+The bot will send a message 1 hour before the beginning of the event automatically and delete the completed events messages every monday at 00h01 (UTC+1).